Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SimpleContainer.md

 In this example the ViewModels from a Logging library are added.
 It looks a bit strange, but you need one class in the assemby as an example to locate the assembly.

-Finally some additional code must be created to setup all stuff.
-You create variants to do more fancy things, but this is outside the scope of this tutorial.
+Finally three additional methods must be created to setup all stuff.
+You can create variants to do more fancy things, but this is outside the scope of this tutorial.

 ```C#
     protected override object GetInstance(Type service, string key)